Quantum Chi-Squared and Goodness of Fit Testing: introduction

 The problem of quantum measurement has received a wide-ranging surge of interest because of ground-breaking experiments in quantum information processing \cite{Aspect,Monroe,Bouwmeester,Furusawa,Pinkse,Riebe}.
 A fundamental feature of quantum measurements is the peculiar interplay between the quantum and classical world: a quantum measurement gives rise to "classical clicks", i.e. individual samples, and the only information that can be obtained when observing a quantum system is contained in the frequencies of the possible measurement outcomes.
 Let us consider a quantum experiment in which we receive a large but finite amount of identical copies of the state $\sigma$.
 As the number of measurements that can be done is obviously bounded, there is no way by which two quantum systems whose density matrices are very close to each other can be distinguished exactly.
 In other words, it is fundamentally impossible to certify that a given system is in a particular quantum state $\sigma$: the only thing we can aim for is to certify that all the data collected in the experiment is compatible with the hypothesis that we sampled from the state $\sigma$.

-Exactly the same problem is present in classical statistics \cite{Fisher}: it is impossible to certify that one is sampling from a given distribution, but one can only gain confidence that the samples are compatible or not with the fact that they are taken from a given distribution.
+Exactly the same problem is present in classical statistics \cite{Fisher}: It is impossible to certify that one is sampling from a given distribution, but one can only gain confidence that the samples are compatible or not with the fact that they are taken from a given distribution.
 Formally, the only thing achievable in a classical statistical experiment is to accept or reject a hypothesis.
 In the given setting, we take as the null hypothesis the fact that the distribution that we are sampling from has certain features, and we want to check whether the obtained data are compatible with this hypothesis.
-In practice, this means that a confidence interval has to be defined in which the hypothesis is accepted or rejected; for example, in the case of a zero mean normally distributed random variable with standard deviation 1, the confidence interval corresponding to $95\%$ confidence would be $[-2,2]$.
+In practice, this means that a confidence interval has to be defined in which the hypothesis is accepted or rejected.
 The hypothesis is rejected when the experiment yields an outcome that was outside of this confidence interval, and accepted otherwise.
-Note that acceptance of the hypothesis does not imply that the hypothesis is true, it only indicated that the observed data are compatible with the hypothesis.
+Note that acceptance of the hypothesis does not imply that the hypothesis is true, it only indicates that the observed data are compatible with the hypothesis.

 Such a framework for hypothesis testing was developed one century ago by Pearson and Fisher \cite{Pearson,Fisher}, and forms the backbone for many more advanced techniques.
 One of the most successful tests is the so-called $\chi^2$ test.
-Its success has to do with the fact that it is universal \cite{Cramer}: the confidence intervals that can be defined are independent of the details of the distribution corresponding to the null hypothesis, as only the number of degrees of freedom plays a role.
+Its success has to do with the fact that it is universal \cite{Cramer}: The confidence intervals that can be defined are independent of the details of the distribution corresponding to the null hypothesis, as only the number of degrees of freedom plays a role.
 Also, the $\chi^2$ test is in practice already applicable when relatively few samples are taken.
 The $\chi^2$ test essentially measures the fluctuations around the expected frequencies of the possible outcomes: if those fluctuations are too small or too large, the hypothesis is rejected.